Marione-Tainara/Marione-Tainara/README.md

 <img align="right" alt="Marizinha1" height="150" style="border-radius:50px;" src="https://i.pinimg.com/564x/be/22/32/be2232911ea8e8d56027d9eb9378a0ee.jpg">

 - 🎯 I am a technology analyst trainee at Solfacil.
-- 📚 I’m currently learning Cypress.
+- 📚 I’m currently learning Cypress, and about visual regression testing and I will start studying Elixir.
 - 🤓 I’m interested to learn Back-end e tests.
 - 🇺🇸 🇫🇷 I’m learning English and would like to learn French.